ZosoV/msc_semester2/nlp/007_1_encoder_decoder_model.md

 ### Othere Takeaways

 - In some architectures, it is common to see an encoder with stacked layers and a decoder with stacked layers and BiLSTMs architectures.

+## Pop Up Quizes

+1. **What is a potential problem with BASIC encoder-decoder architectures (without context sharing)?**

+    As the decoder has to update that hidden state representation that receives as input, it could start forgetting (overwriting) relevant information.
+The solution is to share the context in each time step to the hidden state in the decoder.
+In such a way, the network takes into account in each time step three things: the context, the hidden state information, and the previous output.

+2. **What is the purpose of the encoder?**

+    It is to generate a contextualized representation, which is the final hidden state $h_n^e$.
+This contextualized representation should in theory contain all the relevant information to generate text in the consecutive decoder step.